covid19cz/erouska-android/README.md

 eRouška uses Bluetooth to scan the area around the device for other eRouška users and saves the data of these encounters.

-When an eRouška user tests positive for COVID-19, the user is contacted by a healthcare authority and asked to upload the data to create a map of potential secondary infections.
+When an eRouška user tests positive for COVID-19, the user is contacted by a healthcare authority and is asked to upload the data to create a map of potential secondary infections.

 The healthcare authorities then analyse the data and contact the possibly newly infected for further measures (quarantine, testing).